-This scholarship supports an undergraduate student majoring in Women’s and Gender Studies at Iowa State University.
-In order to qualify for this $1000 scholarship, students must be sophomores, juniors, or seniors, enrolled as a student in the fall 2016 semester, and have a minimum GPA of 3.0.
-Selection is also based on the student’s demonstrated commitment to the field of women’s and gender studies.
+This scholarship is intended to support an undergraduate student majoring in Women’s and Gender Studies at Iowa State University.
+In order to be considered for this $1,000 scholarship, students must be sophomores, juniors, or seniors, enrolled as a student during Fall 2019 and Spring 2020 semesters, and have a minimum GPA of 3.0.
+Selection is based on demonstrated commitment to the field of women’s and gender studies.
 Financial need will also be considered.
 To apply for the scholarship, visit Iowa State OneApp and find the Women’s and Gender Studies Scholarship Application under recommended applications.
 Deadline is March 8, 2019.

 Other grants and awards …

 |David Wahl, graduate student in Sociology with a minor in Women’s and Gender Studies, received a 2018 Teaching Excellence Award.|